benjaminion/upgrading-ethereum-book/src/book.md

 The chosen block proposer does not need to be a member of one of the beacon committees for that slot: it is chosen from the entire set of active validators for that epoch.

-The randao [is updated](/part3/transition/block#randao) with every block that is processed.
-To ensure that we are able to choose a different proposer at every slot, even if a block has not been received, the slot number is mixed into the seed using a hash.
+The RANDAO seed returned by [`get_seed()`](#def_get_seed) is updated once per epoch.
+The slot number is mixed into the seed using a hash to allow us to choose a different proposer at each slot.
+This also protects us in the case that there is an entire epoch of empty blocks.
+If that were to happen the RANDAO would not be updated, but we would still be able to select a different set of proposers for the next epoch via this slot number mix-in process.

-There is a chance of the same proposer being selected in two consecutive slots, or more than once per epoch: if every validator has the same effective balance, then the probability of being selected in a particular slot is simply $\frac{1}{N}$ independent of any other slot, where $N$ is the number of active validators in the epoch corresponding to the slot.
+There is a chance of the same proposer being selected in two consecutive slots, or more than once per epoch.
+If every validator has the same effective balance, then the probability of being selected in a particular slot is simply $\frac{1}{N}$ independent of any other slot, where $N$ is the number of active validators in the epoch corresponding to the slot.

 |||
 |-|-|